vitessio/website/content/en/docs/user-guides/materialize.md

 **Materialize** is a new VReplication workflow in Vitess 6.
 It can be used as a more general way to achieve something similar to [MoveTables](../../concepts/move-tables), or as a way to generate materialized views of a table (or set of tables) in the same or different keyspace from the source table (or set of tables).
 In general, it can be used to create and maintain continually updated materialized views in Vitess, without having to resort to manual or trigger-based population of the view content.

-Since `Materialize` uses VReplication, the view can be kept up-to-date very close to real-time, which enables use-cases like creating copies of the same table sharded different ways for the purposes of certain sets queries that would otherwise be prohibitively expensive on the original table.  `Materialize` is also flexible enough to allow for you to pre-create the schema and vschema for the copied table, allowing you to, for example, maintain a copy of a table without some of the source table's MySQL indexes.
+Since `Materialize` uses VReplication, the view can be kept up-to-date very close to real-time, which enables use-cases like creating copies of the same table sharded different ways for the purposes of certain types of queries that would otherwise be prohibitively expensive on the original table.  `Materialize` is also flexible enough to allow for you to pre-create the schema and vschema for the copied table, allowing you to, for example, maintain a copy of a table without some of the source table's MySQL indexes.
 Alternatively, you could use `Materialize` to do certain schema changes (e.g. change the type of a table column) without having to use other tools like [gh-ost](https://github.com/github/gh-ost).

 In our example, we will be using `Materialize` to perform something similar to the [MoveTables](../../user-guides/move-tables) user guide, which will cover just the basics of what is possible using `Materialize`.